selmi-karim/rn-searchbox/README.md

 # v1.0 TODO:
 *  Update docs for Box component
 *  Update react, react-native & other dependencies
-*  Add image/icon to the listView
+*  Possibility to add a custom icon/image to the ListView

 # Author